Environmental Benefits of Organic

 Organic systems may have lower yields (tonnes/ha) compared to non-organic systems, especially during initial conversion periods as the soil adapts to the changed practices.
 However, increased yield per hectare is just one of the outcomes of a complex agroecological system.

 Externalities are the true costs to society in a production system.
-For example, if a farm uses synthetic fertiliser that runs off into the Murray Darling River and causes algal blooms (eutrophication), killing the local wetland ecosystem.
-This is an externality of the mentality of synthetic fertiliser; which may have provided the farmer with short term yield increases, however, the additional associated costs of the destroyed ecosystem will be paid for further down the track or by somebody else.
+For example, a farm that uses synthetic fertiliser which runs off into the Murray Darling River and causes algal blooms (eutrophication), killing the local wetland ecosystem.
+This is an externality of the mentality of using synthetic fertiliser–which may have provided the farmer with short term yield increases, however, the additional associated costs of the destroyed ecosystem will be paid for further down the track or by someone else.
+These externalities continue outside of freshwater systems, with herbicides such as Diuron linked to the increasing susceptibility of the Great Barrier Reef’s coral to the effects of climate change whilst decreasing their photosynthetic ability[23].

 Nutrient leaching